Fix: Windows 10 do not Display Delete Confirmation Dialog

 Step 5.
 Now, reboot your PC to apply the policy.

-From now, when you will try to delete a file on your PC, it will prompt with a dialog box saying, “Are you sure want to move this file to the Recycle Bin?”
-Click the Yes button to delete the file and send it to Recycle Bin, or select the No button to undelete it.
+From now on, when you try to delete a file on your PC, it will prompt with a dialog box saying, “Are you sure you want to move this file to the Recycle Bin?”
+Click the Yes button to delete the file and send it to the Recycle Bin, or select the No button to undelete it.

 That’s all.